 Clothes are my favorite thing, but consignment sales also offer shoes, accessories, dance wear, coats, baby furniture, strollers, car seats, high chairs, costumes, books, toys, and more.
 You can always find things in the fall sale to put under the tree at Christmas and things in the spring sale for Easter baskets.

-Nine years later, I still get just as excited when the sales roll around every September and February.
+Nine years later, I still get just as excited when the sales roll around every fall and spring.
 When the list comes out, I print it out and get the dates on my calendar.
 Most have a minimum number of items and also take out a seller’s fee.

 For a complete list, just do a Google search for “consignment sales birmingham, al.”